-Further, all essential services requiring a special permit to be approved by the Town Council shall conform the following criteria for approval:

-- 1. No essential service shall be sited within one hundred and fifty (150) feet of any single or multiple family residence, group living facility, school or hospital, said distance to be measured from the centerline of the electrical or natural gas transmission lines, as constructed, or the fenced area of electrical stations; and - 2.
-All radio and telecommunication towers shall also maintain the rated self-collapsing distance from any use listed above.
+Further, all essential services requiring a special permit to be approved by the City Council shall conform the following criteria for approval: No essential service shall be sited within 500 feet of any single or multiple-family residence, group living facility, school or hospital, said distance to be measured from the centerline of the electrical or natural gas transmission lines, as constructed, or the fenced area of electrical stations.
+In addition, all radio and telecommunication towers shall also maintain the rated self-collapsing distance from any use listed above.

-SECTION 14.12 SITE AND DEVELOPMENT PLAN APPROVAL
+SECTION 14.11 SITE AND DEVELOPMENT PLAN APPROVAL